ktlim/LDM-148/index.rst

 Level 1 Quality Control service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This collects information on science payload execution, post-processes the science data products from the Data Backbone to generate additional measurements, and monitors the measurement values against defined thresholds, providing an automated quality control capability for potentially detecting issues with the environment, telescope, camera, data acquisition, or data processing.
+This collects information on Level 1 science and calibration payload execution, post-processes the science data products from the Data Backbone to generate additional measurements, and monitors the measurement values against defined thresholds, providing an automated quality control capability for potentially detecting issues with the environment, telescope, camera, data acquisition, or data processing.
 Alarms stemming from threshold crossings are delivered to Observatory operators and to DPP Production Scientists for verification, analysis, and resolution.

 Requirements satisfied: DMS-REQ-0097, DMS-REQ-0099, DMS-REQ-0101, DMS-REQ-0096,